duanewood/cloudli/README.md

     "name": "<index name>",

     // docSetRef is required for es:load-index and es:create-reload-index
-    "docSetRef": "<DocSet config entry reference",
+    "docSetRef": "<DocSet config entry reference>",

+    // (optional) array of collections containing documents that will be merged with documents
+    // before indexing.
+The documents must have the same id as the document being indexed.
+    "extendCollections": ["<firestore collection path>"],

     // indexMapping is required for es:create-index, es:reindex, and es:create-reload-index
-    "indexMapping": "<path to indexMapping file for creating an index",
+    "indexMapping": "<path to indexMapping file for creating an index>",

     // optional search configuration for es:search
     "search": {